ChrisBen5112/ChrisBen5112/README.md

 - 👋 Hi, I’m Chris
-- 👀 I’m interested in Coding, Piano, Guitar
+- 👀 I’m interested in Coding, Piano and Guitar
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, Python and Rust
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me chrisben5112@gmail.com